JetBrains/projector-installer/README.md

 ### Chromium on Linux

 To install certificate to Chromium browser do the following:
-- go to Chromium settings
-- click on "Privacy and Security"
-- click "More"
-- click "Manage certificates"
-- click "Authorities"
+1. In Chromium settings choose Privacy and Security > More > Manage certificates > Authorities.
-- click "Import" and enter path to [certificate file](#CA_certificate_file)
+2. Click "Import" and select [certificate file](#CA_certificate_file)
-- in opened dialog mark "Trust this certificate for identifying websites"
+3. In the opened dialog mark "Trust this certificate for identifying websites" and confirm your choice.
-- click "Ok"

 To simplify access by https with self-signed certificate to localhost you may do the following:

-- goto url chrome://flags/#allow-insecure-localhost
+1. goto url chrome://flags/#allow-insecure-localhost
-- click "Enable" and restart browser
+2. click "Enable" and restart browser

 ### Chrome on Windows
-- go to Settings
+1. go to Settings > Privacy and Security > Security > Manage certificates
-- click on "Privacy and Security"
-- click on "Security"
-- click on "Manage certificates"
-- go to "Trusted Root Certificate Authorities"
+2. go to "Trusted Root Certificate Authorities"
-- click "Import" and select [certificate file](#CA_certificate_file)
+3. click "Import" and select [certificate file](#CA_certificate_file)
-- click next and confirm that you wanted to install new certificate
+4. click next and confirm that you wanted to install new certificate

 To simplify access by https with self-signed certificate to localhost you may do the following:

-- goto url chrome://flags/#allow-insecure-localhost
+1. goto url chrome://flags/#allow-insecure-localhost
-- click "Enable" and restart browser
+2. click "Enable" and restart browser

 ### Firefox
-- go to "Preferences"
+1. go to Preferences > Privacy & Security
-- click "Privacy & Security"
-- scroll to "Certificates"
+2. scroll to "Certificates"
-- click "View Certificates"
+3. click "View Certificates"
-- select "Authorities"
+4. select "Authorities"
-- click "Import" and select [certificate file](#CA_certificate_file)
+5. click "Import" and select [certificate file](#CA_certificate_file)
-- select "Trust this CA to identify websites."
+6. select "Trust this CA to identify websites."
-- click "Ok"
-- click "Ok"
+7. confirm your choice

 ## FAQ
  <a name="config_dir"></a>